The mysterious anaplêrôn in St. Paul’s tongues-speech discourse of I Corinthians.

 “How will he who stands in the position of the layman say amen.”

-Deilitzsch didn’t seem to take any side to this.
-He seemed rather ambiguous.
+Deilitzsch did not seem to take any side to this and was ambiguous.

 Paul Tomson has proposed that the whole expression of ὁ ἀναπληρῶν τὸν τόπον τοῦ ἰδιώτου is the equivalent of the Jewish position of the שליח צבור Shaliach Tzibbur.13 A Hebrew-Roots based Christian website described this ancient position as this: